 Fuzimiao / Confucius Temple

 This is where to find most of the clubs in Nanjing, along with plenty of bars and some restaurants.
-I was underwhelmed with Nanjing 1912, but then again, I’m not much of a drinker or dancer and I wasn’t there on a weekend when I’m sure things pick up more.
+I was underwhelmed with Nanjing 1912, but then again, I’m not much of a drinker or dancer and I was there on a weeknight.
 There’s a western vibe here, with a craft brewery, Starbucks and other chains, and even British decor.
-I totally forgot about how common smoking is in China until I went to Master Gao Craft Beer.
+I totally forgot about how common smoking is in China until I went to Master Gao Craft Beer and came out smelling like an ashtray.

 Think of this as Nanjing’s Times Square, a great area to see all the neon lights at night.
 There is tons of shopping here — high-end western brands at Deji Plaza and Chinese brands at Fashion Lady mall.
 While it’s great to take photos from the outside of all the bright colors, you should definitely also head inside Fashion Lady…someone else described it as a “video game come to life” and I couldn’t agree more.